-There's just something about a fresh snowfall that really revs up the kids’ energy levels.
-Help them expel some of that excitement with a little practice session for the snowball fight they’ll have when they finally do get to go out and play.
+There's something about a fresh snowfall that really revs up your kids’ energy levels.
+Help them work out some of that excitement with a little practice session for the snowball fight they’ll have later.
 Roll up balls of paper, white socks, or make your own fabric snowballs.
-Give each kid a bucket of these indoor snowballs and let the toss them at each other for fun.
-After the fight has fizzled, play catch or a tossing game with the balls.
+Give each kid a bucket of these indoor snowballs and let them toss them at each other for fun.

 03 of 09

 Winter Hot Cocoa Picnic

 After the indoor snowball fight, the kids will want to warm up with some hot cocoa.
 Throw a white blanket on the floor and sprinkle it with cotton balls.
-Place it near your fireplace or build a faux fire and place it in the middle of the blanket.
-Brew up a pot of hot cocoa, serve it with cookies or marshmallows, and let the kids gather on the floor for a warm winter picnic.
+Place it near your fireplace or build a faux fire and place it in the middle.
+Whip up a pot of hot cocoa, serve it with cookies or marshmallows, and let the kids gather for a warm winter picnic.

 04 of 09

 Homemade Winter Cottage

-If you have a large box and a few craft supplies, then you have the materials needed to help the kids build their own winter cottage.
-Cut the window and door holes out of the box and then let them decorate the house with paint, glue, markers, ornaments and, of course, fake snow for the roof.
+If you have a large cardboard box and a few craft supplies, then you have the materials needed to help the kids build their own winter cottage.
+Cut the window and door holes out of the box and then let them decorate it with paint, glue, markers, ornaments, and, of course, fake snow for the roof.
 Don't forget to top it with a chimney!
 (You can make one out of the leftover cardboard from the door or window.)Continue to 5 of 9 below.

 05 of 09